-Directorate: Executive Title of the Lead Officer responsible Payroll and Job Evaluation for EIA Manager 5.
+Directorate: Executive Lead officer Payroll Manager responsible for EIA 4 5.
 What baseline quantitative data do you have about the policy or function relating to the different equality strands? - Workforce Profile - Declared equality information from the HR payroll & HR system 6.
+What baseline qualitative data do you have about the policy or function relating to the different equality strands? - Employee Survey

+7. What has stakeholder consultation, if carried out, revealed about the nature of the impact?

+N/A

-What baseline qualitative data do you have about the policy or function relating to the different equality strands? - Employee Survey 7.
-What has stakeholder consultation, if carried out, revealed about the nature of the impact?
-N/A 8.
-From the evidence available does the policy or function affect or have the potential to affect different equality groups in different ways?
-In assessing whether the policy or function adversely affects any particular group or presents an opportunity for promoting equality, Consider the questions below in relation to each equality group: ☐ Does the policy or function target or exclude a specific equality group or community?
+- 8. From the evidence available does the policy or function affect or have the potential to affect different equality groups in different ways?
+In assessing whether the policy or function adversely affects any particular group or presents an opportunity for promoting equality, consider the questions below in relation to each equality group: - Does the policy or function target or exclude a specific equality group or community?
 Does it affect some equality groups or communities differently?
 If yes, can this be justified?
-No or function likely to k ommunities?
-If no, c by all equality riers that might make ups or communities • - icy or function prom ween different grou equality and good □ What further € N/A evidence is needed t o understand the im pact on equality?